 As you can see in the map, the higher mountains tend to be on the western side of the country.
 As you will find as you read further, the western parts are in my opinion where to look, if you want to hike in the mountains – which is my preference and what this site is focused on.

-The opportunities for hiking, climbing and other outdoor activities in Tyrol are endless, both in summer and winter.
+The opportunities for hiking, climbing and other outdoor activities in Tyrol are endless.
 According to the official tourism website of Tyrol, there are 24,000 kilometers of market trails in Tyrol.
 That’s more than halfway around the Earth.
 There are hundreds, if not thousands of places to stay ranging from simple mountain huts to luxurious resorts.

 There is an overwhelming number of hiking regions to choose from within Tyrol.
 For example:

-- Looking to hike around a lake district?
+- Hiking in Austria around a lake district?
 Maybe look at the Achensee region!

 - Looking for all kinds of summer activities including golf?
-How about Ziillertal?
+How about Zillertal?
 At the end of the valley in Hintertux you can even go skiing: the Hintertux Glacier ski resort is the only one in Austria open 365 days a year.
+Mayrhofen is a great place to stay in Zillertal.

 - Want to stay in a city and go for day hikes?
 How about staying in Innsbruck, the capital city of Tyrol with the Karwendel Nature Park just over the mountain to the North, accessible by lift.